oktadev/okta-blog/_source/_posts/2021-07-26-spring-cloud-sleuth.md

 - "Get 'yer distributed tracing right here with @SpringCloud Sleuth! 🤠"
 image: blog/spring-cloud-sleuth/spring-cloud-sleuth.png
 type: conversion
+changelog:
+- 2021-09-17: Based on feedback in comments, fixed a typo, updated the sleuth-example-diagram.png file, and more clearly explained about custom spans.
+See the updates in [okta-blog#889](https://github.com/oktadev/okta-blog/pull/889).
 ---

 Spring Cloud Sleuth allows you to aggregate and track log entries as requests move through a distributed software system.
 In a monolithic system, it's relatively easy to track requests as they move through the codebase because all requests can easily be logged to the same log file.
 You can generally just filter the log by the thread ID.
 But in a distributed system, a single client request may sprawl across any number of discrete cloud services.
 Any given service may have multiple instances handling different parts of the request.
 There is no single log file, with a request spread across multiple server instances.
 How do you use logs in this situation?
 How do you trace a request flow across a service mesh?